-Kevin J. Dunleavy prepares and prosecutes U.S. and European patent applications, files, prosecutes and manages international patent portfolios, counsels clients on a variety of international patent and licensing issues, handles European opposition proceedings, and prepares validity, infringement, and patentability opinions.
+Kevin J. Dunleavy prepares and prosecutes U.S. patent applications, files, prosecutes and manages international patent portfolios, counsels clients on a variety of international patent and licensing issues, works with European agents on European opposition proceedings, and prepares validity, infringement, and patentability opinions.

-He holds a Bachelor of Science degree in Chemical Engineering from the University of Rochester and a Juris Doctor degree, with honors, from the George Washington University National Law Center and has more than 30 years of experience in intellectual property matters.
+He holds a BS degree in Chemical Engineering from the University of Rochester and a JD degree, with honors, from the George Washington University National Law Center and has more than 30 years of experience in intellectual property matters.
 Mr. Dunleavy also served a one-year judicial clerkship for Judge Daniel J. Davidson in the Commissioner’s Office of the Food and Drug Administration.

-A member of the Pennsylvania, Virginia and District of Columbia bars, he is admitted to practice before the U.S. Patent and Trademark Office, the European Patent Office, and the Court of Appeals for the Federal Circuit.
+A member of the Pennsylvania, Virginia, and District of Columbia bars, he is admitted to practice before the U.S. Patent and Trademark Office and the Court of Appeals for the Federal Circuit.

 Mr. Dunleavy spent six years as an in-house counsel for Akzo Nobel N.V. in Arnhem, the Netherlands developing and managing a significant, international patent portfolio for the specialty chemicals division.
 During this time, Mr. Dunleavy also authored numerous opinions and handled opposition proceedings before the European Patent Office.